-Allied Irish Bank (AIB UK) plc Bank of Scotland/HBOS plc Lloyds Bank plc HSBC plc National Westminster bank plc This list may be altered from time to time and the Director of Education will notify all schools of any changes.
+HSBC plc National Westminster bank plc Allied Irish Bank (AIB UK) plc Bank of Scotland/HBOS plc Lloyds Bank plc

-Southwark will continue the arrangements negotiated with National Westminster Bank PLC whereby accounts are in the name of the LA, specific to each school.
 Schools having bank accounts with other banks prior to 1 April 2001 will be allowed to retain those accounts.
-However, any school closing an account used to receive its budget share and opening another must select the new bank or building society from the approved list even if the closed account was not an institution on the list.
+However, any school closing an account used to receive its budget share and opening another must select the new bank or building society from the approved LA list.